Student-athlete Support Grants

 This year’s selection event takes place:

 Once registration is open the registration form will be available via the Event Calendar page.
 Registration will close 7 days before event, or when the subscription limit is reached.
-There is no fee to attend the selection event.
+There is no fee to attend the selection event, but a deposit of £10, fully refunded on attendance, is required to reserve a place.

 About the programme